Japan - Climate

 Commitments made at international climate conferences and in multi-party agreements also impact Japan’s climate-related ODA policies.
-Of note is the ‘Actions for Cool Earth 2.0 (ACE)’ policy announced by Prime Minister, Shinzo Abe, at United Nations Climate Change Conference (COP21) in 2015.
+Of note is the ‘Actions for Cool Earth 2.0 (ACE)’ policy announced by former Prime Minister, Shinzo Abe, at United Nations Climate Change Conference (COP21) in 2015.
 Among other actions, the policy committed Japan to providing ¥1.3 trillion (US$11.8 billion) annually in climate finance to developing economies from public and private sources by 2020.
 This contributes to a collective agreement made by Japan and other developed country parties at COP15 in 2009 to mobilize annual funds in excess of US$100 billion by 2020.

 Japan has also established the ‘Joint Crediting Mechanism’ (JCM), a bilateral offset mechanism which allows Japan to credit contributions of low-carbon technologies and expertise to developing economies towards its own international emissions reduction commitments.
 Since establishing the JCM in 2011, Japan has signed agreements with 17 countries.

 Major focus is on infrastructure and climate change mitigation; main channels include multilateral organizations